Skip to main content

 A practitioner or organizational provider may submit a dispute in one of four ways:

-1. Submit online through the Explanation of Benefits (EOB) claim search tool – log in to the secure provider website via Availity®.
+1. Online: Use the Explanation of Benefits (EOB) claim search tool – Log in to our provider website on Availity®.

-2. Write to the P.O. box listed on the EOB statement, denial letter or overpayment letter related to the issue being disputed.
+2. Mail: Write to the P.O. box listed on the EOB statement, denial letter or overpayment letter related to the issue.Fax:

 • Non Medicare members: 1-866-455-8650